byandell/qtl2shiny/README.md

 * shiny
   + reveal plots more (settings on sidebar? tabs?)
   + user save settings for quick replay of shiny
+* windows: looks like GeneRegion and TopFeature window is off somehow

 Redesign for use by scientists